 Our bulk scanning service eliminates this problem by creating a text-searchable database your team members can use to easily locate any document in seconds.
 Simply by keying in a name, ID, or any other indexed field, an employee can scour hundreds of thousands of files without ever leaving their desk.

-Storing your data digitally eliminates expenses associated with paper records management, including printers, paper, ink, filing cabinets, office space, and more.
-Eliminate paid employee time rummaging through filing cabinets or paper files looking for the document they need.
-Add in reduced paper storage costs and the savings quickly add up over the lifecycle of your data.
+Storing your data digitally eliminates expenses associated with paper records management, including printers, paper, ink, filing cabinets, and more.
+It can also help you reduce labor costs, cutting down the amount of employee time spent rummaging through filing cabinets and paper files looking for the document they need.

 Reclaim Lost Space